hohmannr/DLT4PI-CBDC/network/README.md

 $ ./network.py down
 ```

-This downs every node. **Please always use this method to stop the geth nodes**, it is doing important clean up work.
+This shuts down all nodes. **Please always use this method to stop the geth nodes**, it is doing important clean up work.

 **Resetting the network**